Opinion by Richard Baird Posted 28 June 2016

 There is a pleasant tension between a reduced graphic expression and the tone set by art direction, and the way that this draws out both the detail of material but also strong silhouettes.
 It is perhaps worth mentioning that it is disappointing to see that a designer, with a strong focus on new materials, is still using fur!

-The approach is nuanced but clearly referential.
-This will be explicit if you have bought into the legacy and background of the designer, and if not, there remains equity in a reductive brand expression alongside strong campaign images.
-Logotype and monogram hold up well as large impactful anchors across website and printed assets that, in the choice of substrate and finish, play with materiality without undermining a strong and contemporary graphic expression.
+The approach is nuanced but referential.
+This will be explicit if you have bought into the legacy and background of the designer.
+If not, there remains equity in a reductive brand expression and character of type, alongside strong campaign images and different approaches to the invitations and their fastening.
+Logotype and monogram hold up well as large impactful anchors across website and printed assets that, in the choice of substrate and finish, play with a materiality without undermining a strong and contemporary graphic expression.